This is my review of the Tesco Clubcard MasterCard credit card.

 This is not a sexy credit card, and the girls (or guys) are unlikely to be impressed when you pull it out in a bar or restaurant!

-Score for on-going earning – 6/10.
-0.6 Avios points per £1 is not great at the standard rate.
-It is more than twice as good as the Lloyds Avios Rewards MasterCard however!
-If Tesco runs another conversion bonus to Avios then this rate will look better, but there was no bonus at all during 2013.
+If Tesco runs another conversion bonus to Avios then this rate will look better, but there have been no bonuses since 2013.
 Conversion bonuses to Virgin Flying Club from Tesco are more common so you may rate the card higher if you collect Virgin miles.
+If not, you may want to look at cashback MasterCard or Visa cards instead.